-We are going to walk you through why merino wool should be your go to fabric for a base layer.
-However if you are already sold, feel free to jump to the list of our top favorites at the bottom of the post.
-You can use this handy table of contents to find exactly the right ladies base layer for you.
-Also I’ve included links to these great tops and bottoms to make it easy for you to find the best deals.
+We are going to walk you through why merino wool should be your go-to fabric for a base layer.
+However, if you are already sold, feel free to jump to the list of our top favorites at the bottom of the post.
+You can use this handy table of contents to find exactly the right ladies’ wool base layer for you.
+Also, I’ve included links to these great tops and bottoms to make it easy for you to find the best deals.
 These links are affiliate links and if you make a purchase I may make a small commission.
-However rest assured that doesn’t effect the price you pay in anyway.
+However, rest assured that doesn’t affect the price you pay in any way.

 Exactly What is a Base Layer?

 So, what exactly is a base layer and why is it so important when hiking?
 Well, a base layer is essentially a layer of clothing that lies the closest to your skin.
 It serves two main functions

 - First, a base layer provides an insulation layer.
 One that holds in your natural body heat.
 But at the same time breathe so you don’t overheat.

 - And a base layer also absorbs and then evaporates any sweat so that you don’t walk around with a soggy piece of clothing all day (which is never a great experience).